moddroid94/onthespot/README.md

 Decode error: If you are receiving this error, your account might have gotten restricted.
 Wait some time or try a different account.
 The application may crash frequently as there is no proper exception handling yet.
 You can help by opening a new issue with the error message displayed in your console window after the application misbehaves.

 # 6. Contributing/Supporting
-You can write code to include additional feature or bug fixes or make a issue regarding bugs and features or just spread the work about the application :)
+You can write code to include additional feature or bug fixes or make a issue regarding bugs and features or just spread the work about the application.
+You can donate via BTC or XMR at the addresses below:

-If you want to support financially, you can visit [Here](https://github.com/casualsnek/casualsnek) and support through open collective or BTC
+BTC: bc1qm4747q4s0ypef4x4uknmwkc9pjffnstyapejdk

-If you like the project, show your support by giving it a star :) !
+XMR: 8BQ8wpaG22UGtkkFSaPRL97P731MbkYKmCiHmqJonMrDesFjKjdfThUF23iXE1aCtZfuWrv9nY26v7ecyKfBBaT1R1ooNXY